fpgaprince/rtd/docs/source/advance.rst

 report_qor_suggestions

-dedicated blocks have more stringent timing requirements that FF registers and LUTs
+dedicated blocks have more stringent timing requirements that FF registers, SRL and LUTs

 before piping dedicated blocks (BRAM DSP etc), enable all registers first!

 revisit baselining for timing and design closure.

+Net Delay..
+is something to look at POST ROUTE. you can look at it's estimate after synthesis before routing.. but net delay and congestions is something that kinda happens afte routing.

+net delay is wire delay and is the RC models you learn in digital classes the difference ish with FPGA and ASIC is that the fabric/IC is components are already placed. you are merely selecting this component and that component to implement. and so the route is in a sense predefined, the tool knows what the wire RC is.. or delay is. from one cell to another. or from one lut to another or from whatever to whatever so on. reword.